 Danny Rhodes grew up in Grantham, Lincolnshire before moving to Kent in 1994 to attend University in Canterbury.
 He has lived in the Cathedral city ever since.
 After a number of his short stories appeared in magazines on both sides of the Atlantic his debut novel, Asboville was published by Maia Press in October 2006.
 Well received by critics it was selected as a Waterstones Booksellers Paperback of the Year.
 It has been adapted for BBC Films by the dramatist Nick Leather.
 Rhodes' second novel Soldier Boy was published in February 2009.
-Fan, a novel grounded in his experience as a Nottingham Forest supporter at the Hillsborough disaster of April 15th 1989, is his new novel and will be released to mark the 25th Anniversary of Britain's worst sporting disaster.
+FAN, a novel grounded in his experience as a Nottingham Forest supporter at the Hillsborough disaster of April 15th 1989, is his latest novel and was released to mark the 25th Anniversary of Britain's worst sporting disaster.
 He continues to write short stories in a variety of genres, particularly Horror.
-He is a member of the British Fantasy Society and The Horror Writers Association.